 The development of the Big Bang theory is an example of how faith responses can contribute to the scientific discussion in a positive way.
 Rodney Holder, an Anglican priest and former cosmologist, has contributed to this conversation for a number of years.
-He has just published a new book, ‘Big Bang Big God: A Universe designed for life?’ that aims to bring the debate to a wider audience.
+His book, ‘Big Bang Big God: A Universe designed for life?’ brings the discussion to a wider audience.

 Until the 1920’s, the scientific consensus was that the universe is a static entity: it has always been there, and it always will.
 Einstein’s general theory of relativity linked matter, time and space and Einstein came up with a solution which gave a static, eternal universe.
 In 1927 the Catholic priest and physicist Georges Lemaitre came up with another solution, in which the universe was expanding.